berzerk0/GitPage/FirstCTF_1of2_InfoAndSetup.md

-__cd__- "change directory" will take you to the directory you point it to.
+`cd` - "change directory" takes you to the directory you point it to.

 We can use our directory synonyms here.